dxw/playbook/guides/how-we-do-user-research.md

    This helps teams to get the most from the research data they collect, while protecting the privacy of the people taking part.

+## How we name and identify documents

+It’s important that team members and stakeholders know they have the right research plan, discussion guide or other research document.

+So we give our documents consistent file names like:
+ * YYYY MM DD - CLIENT - PROJECT - TYPE - RESEARCH ACTIVITY (if needed for clarity)
+ * For example, 2019 10 01 - Southwark - Affordable homes monitoring alpha - User research plan

+And a consistent front cover with:
+ * Client and dxw digital logos
+ * Client and project
+ * Document type
+ * Date
+ * Main contact (who wrote it)

+For example:
+ * Southwark Council
+ * Affordable homes monitoring alpha
+ * User research plan
+ * (Draft)
+ * 1 October 2019
+ * John Waterworth

 ## How we write and use discussion guides

 We create discussion guides to help us plan and do research activities, like interviews, visits, workshops and usability tests.

 They help us to:
- * keep track of the purpose of the research activity and what we want to get from it
+ * identify the purpose of the research activity and what we want to get from it
  * review planned activities with team members and stakeholders so we stay aligned with project goals
  * stay on track during research sessions
- * make sure researchers cover the same topics so participants have a consistent experience
+ * make sure different researchers cover the same topics so participants have a consistent experience
- * maintain a record of what we did in each research activity
+ * keep a record of what we did in each research activity

-### Housekeeping
-It’s important that team members and stakeholders know they have the right discussion guide.

-So we give disussion guides consistent file names like:
-  * YYYY MM DD - CLIENT - PROJECT - Discussion Guide - RESEARCH ACTIVITY
-  * For example, 2019 04 08 - HM Passport Office - Renewals Beta - Discussion Guide - Usability Testing

-And a consistent front cover with:
-  * Client name
-  * Project name
-  * Date
-  * Main contact (who wrote it)

 ### The parts of a discussion guide